What is a good Runner’s Meal Plan?

 - 3 vegetables = 1 cup mixed greens salad + 1 cup cooked asparagus

-It may seem overwhelming to stick to a nutritional plan and consume such a large quantity of fuel.
+Sticking to a nutritional plan and consuming such a large quantity of fuel may seem overwhelming.
 Still, the benefits are essential to being a strong, healthy runner.

 Take a minute to reflect on how you are currently feeling when you train and throughout the rest of the day.
 If you feel fatigued, perhaps you aren’t fueling enough and want to restructure your nutrition and hydration.